How to Swap a K20A2 into a MR2 Spyder (ZZW30)

 The last modification that is wise to perform before the engine is in the car is switching the slave cylinder you previously disconnected from the original transmission..
 It is very important to save yourself the headache of bleeding the entire line by performing these steps as quickly as possible.
 The less fluid you loose while you switch the slave cylinders, the easier it is to bleed and get the air out.
 Therefore prep your slave cylinder like below before disconnecting the line.

-The stock MR2 clutch line will work with a small extension of the use of the Honda extension.
+The stock MR2 clutch line will work with a small extension (available for purchase here) of the use of the Honda extension.
 Sometimes the small extension is cut when another shop removes the line therefore you will need to buy or make an extension.
 The extension needs to be approximately 3 inches long and with the standard fitting.
 You can choose to make one or we sell them on our website here.
 The aftermarket stainless steel lines for the stock MR2 also work.
 In the particular case we re-used the stock line.

 The switch (quick part), first we prepped the new slave cylinder by connecting the extension to the slave and then when we disconnected the old line.
 When doing so we e quickly capped the leaking end with our thumb.
 Then when the new slave cylinder was in hand quickly removed our thumbs and screwed in the opposite end of the extension.
 This minimized the amount of fluid lost and significantly decrease the time it take to bleed the system out.
 We will discuss bleeding the system later when the engine is installed and you have the new slave cylinder mounted.

 You will need to purchase a "EP3" pulley, available here.
 The pulley is used on the EP3 Honda Civic (2001-2003) and the Civic Si 06+.
 Be sure to install it with the two bolts.